Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

 Strongly coupled fourth order systems appear in several important branches of mathematical physic.
-For instance, in hydrodynamics, for modeling the behavior of deep-water and Rogue waves in the ocean \cite{dysthe,lo-mei}.
-Also, in the Hartree--Fock theory for Bose--Einstein double condensates \cite{MR2040621,PhysRevLett.78.3594}.
-Moreover, in conformal geometry \eqref{scalarsystem} can be seen as the limit equation to the $Q$-curvature problem for a non-compact complete Riemannian manifold $(M^n,g)$ with simple structure at infinity.
-Hence, in the same way of the singular Yamabe problem, solutions to \eqref{scalarsystem} give rise to complete conformal metrics on $M^n$ with a constant $ Q $-curvature.
-For more details on the $Q$-curvature problem and its applications in general relativity, see, for instance, \cite{MR3618119,MR2149088}.
+For instance, in hydrodynamics, for modeling the behavior of deep-water and Rogue waves in the ocean \cite{lo-mei}.
+Also, in the Hartree--Fock theory for Bose--Einstein double condensates \cite{MR2040621}.
+Moreover, in conformal geometry, \eqref{scalarsystem} is the limit equation of the conformally constant $Q$-curvature problem.
+Hence, in the same way of the singular Yamabe problem, solutions to \eqref{scalarsystem} give rise to complete conformal metrics with a constant $Q$-curvature.
+For more details on the $Q$-curvature problem and some applications, see, for instance, \cite{MR3618119}.
 Motivated by its applications in nonlinear analysis, minimal surface theory, and differential geometry, classification for singular solutions to PDEs has been a topic of intense study in recent years.
-We should mention that there also exists a vast literature for related problems arising in conformal geometry.
-For instance, in prescribing different types of curvature, such as the $Q^k$-curvature \cite{MR1679783,MR1432813}, the fractional curvature \cite{MR3198648,MR3694655,arXiv:1804.00817}, and the $\sigma_k$-curvature \cite{MR2165306,MR2214582,MR2737708}.
-We emphasize that for each type above, the transformation law relating the curvature of two conformal metrics involves respectively: higher order operators (poly-Laplacian), nonlocal operators (fractional Laplacian) and fully nonlinear operators ($k$-Hessian).
+There exists a vast literature for problems this arising in conformal geometry.
+For instance, in prescribing different types of curvature in differential geometry, such as the higher order $Q$-curvature, the fractional curvature, and the $\sigma_k$-curvature.

+The primary sources of difficulties in seeking qualitative properties for fourth order systems like \eqref{oursystem} are the lack of maximum principle and the failure of truncation methods provoked by the fourth order operator on the left-hand side of \eqref{oursystem}, the coupled setting caused by the Gross--Pitaevskii nonlinearity in the right-hand side of \eqref{oursystem}.
+In both theorems, we study the PDE or ODE satisfied by the quotient of any two strictly positive components.
+This requires significant technical manipulations with higher derivatives of quotients.
+In the non-singular case, we obtain a strong Liouville-type for solutions of the linear fourth order equation satisfied by the quotient of components.